Escondido High School: Faces of Death film

-In the 1980s, Bart Schwartz a lecturer showed the Faces of Death film to students in the school.
-Two students, Diane Geese and Sherry Forget claimed that they suffered too much trauma and later sued the school; they were compensated.
-The Bart was suspended but not fired.
+On June 17, 1985, high school math teacher Bart Schwartz showed the film Faces of Death to students in the school.
+Two students, Diane Geese and Sherry Forget, claimed to have been traumatized and later sued the school; they were compensated.
+Schwarz was suspended without pay for 15 days.

 October 2007 wildfires

 During the California wildfires of October 2007, Escondido High School was an emergency shelter for evacuees, along with Mission Hills High School, Mission Hills Church, and Calvin Christian School.